xenon-middleware/xenon/doc/userguide_src.md

     }

-The `Files` interface contains several method for creating an closing a `FileSystem`.
-A `FileSystem` provides an abstraction for a (possibly remote) file system.
-To create a `FileSystem` the `newFileSystem` method can be used.
+The __Files__ interface contains several method for creating and closing a [__FileSystem__][10].
+A __FileSystem__ provides an abstraction for a (possibly remote) file system.

-The `URI location` parameter provides the information on the location of the file system.
+To create a __FileSystem__ the __newFileSystem__ method can be used.
+The _location_ parameter provides the information on the location of the file system.
 The URI is expected to contain at least a _scheme_.
 Most URIs will also contain _host_ information.
 Optionally, _user_ information may also be provided.
 A file system URI may _not_ contain a path other than `"/"`.
 The following are all valid file system URIs:

     file:///
     sftp://example.com
     sftp://test@example.com:8080/

-The `newFileSystem` method also has a `credential` parameter to provide the credential needed to access the file system.
+The __newFileSystem__ method also has a _credential_ parameter to provide the credential needed to access the file system.
 If this parameter is set to `null` the default credentials will be used for the scheme.
-The `properties` parameter can be used to provide additional configuration properties.
+The _properties_ parameter can be used to provide additional configuration properties.
 Again, `null` can be used if no additional configuration is required.
-The returned `FileSystem` contains the following:
+The returned __FileSystem__ contains the following:

     public interface FileSystem {
         /// ...